GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/statements.rst

 This variable is initialized once during initialization of the script (or each time when script init is manually called).

-``shared`` indicates that the constant is to be initialized once, and its memory is shared between multiple instances of the daScript context.
+``shared`` indicates that the constant is to be initialized once, and its memory is shared between multiple instances of the Daslang context.

 ``private`` indicates that the variable is not visible outside of its module.